eProsima/Fast-DDS/doc/dds-core-xtypes/README.md

 calling from a `const DynamicData` or from a `DynamicData` itself.

 #### `==` function of `DynamicData`
-A DynamicData can be test with another one.
+A DynamicData can be compared in depth with another one.
 The type should be the same.

 #### `for_each` function of `DynamicData`